 Wrongful Trading Of A limited Company – Insolvency Act 1986 – Section 214

 Trading in the UK while a director remains governed by Section 214 of the Insolvency Act 1986.
-Similar therefore to fraudulent trading, wrongful trading is when a director of a UK limited company, though conscious of their company’s insolvency, takes no action too, therefore, lessen the trading loss’s to the company creditors.
+Like fraudulent trading, wrongful trading is when a director of a UK limited company, though conscious of its insolvency, takes no action to lessen the trading loss’s to the company creditors.

 Section 214, then details wrongful trading being when a company director (Known as an officer of the company) then permits the company to trade in the knowledge of: